google/copybara/docs/reference.md

 --------- | -----------
 ref | `string`<br><p>The name of the reference.</p>
 sha | `string`<br><p>The id for the commit status.</p>
-force | `bool`<br><p>Indicates whether to force the update or to make sure the update is a fast-forward update.
+force | `boolean`<br><p>Indicates whether to force the update or to make sure the update is a fast-forward update.
 Leaving this out or setting it to false will make sure you're not overwriting work.
 Default: false</p>